Bill has advanced degrees in education and political science. He has been a political science teacher for over 27 years.

 We come back to the starting point: God.
 Our morals tell us that we must start with God, so does our psychology, our cosmology, and our epistemology.
 Our history as a species has been one grand experiment: a quest to live without God.
 The postmodernists and their nihilist and existentialist parents told us that God is dead (or absent).
-This has been worse than nonsense; it is been a lie and a destructive one.
+This has been worse than nonsense; it's been a lie and a destructive one.
 There is no wisdom, no force, no word that can stand against the call that proclaims "I am the way, the truth, and the life."
 It's time to unclench our fists and surrender to the one that told us thousands of years ago and still tells us without abating: "I am the Lord your God."

 In the beginning God created the heaven and the earth.
 God revealed himself both in the natural order and also by the written word, the Holy Bible.
 The written word is more precise; the natural order only confirms what is written.
-For those that did not have the written word, God gave his moral law and wrote it on the hearts of men.
+For those that did not have the written word, God gave his moral law and wrote it on the hearts of humankind.
 Our conscience is a testimony to this imprinting.
 As evidence of this, certain human characteristics such as hate and torture are universally denounced as evil while charity and compassion are universally acclaimed as good.
 These universal conditions cannot be explained by evolution as these conditions may or may not be conducive to survival.

 Today, you and I possess God's revelation, that revelation that tells us: "I am the Lord your God."
 God's revelation does not try to prove its worthiness; it merely proclaims its truthfulness.
-We have the responsibility to affirm its truthfulness.
+We have the responsibility to affirm that truthfulness.

 From Revelation to Natural Theology